omarreis/vsop2013/planetfun/README.md

 steps to complete PlanetFun assets:

 * Download texture images: ex: 2k_earth_daymap.jpg, 2k_jupiter.jpg, 2k_mars.jpg, 2k_mercury.jpg, 2k_moon.jpg, 2k_neptune.jpg, 2k_saturn.jpg, 2k_stars_milky_way.jpg, 2k_uranus.jpg, 2k_venus_surface.jpg and PlutoTexture.jpg
 * On the program Form, load each image into the corresponding lightMaterialTextureXXX objects.
 For example, load file '2k_jupiter.jpg' into lightMaterialTextureJupiter.Texture .
 And so on.
+Textures are all added to the .FMX file.
 * Once you have loaded all the textures for the 9 planets, Moon and stars background, it will be ready to compile. ( Sun has no texture at this time, just a white ball )

 Follow *Solar System Scope* license conditions ( Attribution 4.0 )